-As of 2020, the group gross profit margin grew by +82% mainly thanks to its China market where it performed really well on ecommerce plateforms (Tmall +30% / JD +50%) but also with the launch of its skinc are brand Elemis in 125 sephora store.
-China market is expected to topple l’Occitane biggest market (USA) in 2021 (read more here).
+As of 2020, the group gross profit margin grew by +82% mainly thanks to its China market where it performed really well on e-commerce platforms (Tmall +30% / JD +50%) but also with the launch of its skincare brand Elemis in 125 Sephora store.
+China market is expected to topple l’Occitane’s biggest market (USA) in 2021 (read more here).

-Although, online retail account for the group main channel, but for Andre Offman (vice chairman of l’occitane internationnal) brick and mortar are still essential to the business, meaning the group will keep going with an O2O (Online to Offline) strategy to bring the best of the two worlds together.
+Although, online retail accounts for the group’s main channel, for Andre Offman (vice-chairman of l’Occitane international) brick and mortar is still essential to the business, meaning the group will keep going with an O2O (Online to Offline) strategy to bring the best of the two worlds together.

 “We are convinced the progress with our online and omnichannel initiatives also rides on the existence of stores and believe our long-term success will be supported by a strong store network, online activities and CRM expertise.”Source